Exponential dichotomies of evolution operators in Banach spaces: Introduction

-The notion of exponential dichotomy introduced by Perron in \cite{Pe.1930} plays a central role in the qualitative theory of differential equations, dynamical systems and many other domains.
 The exponential dichotomy property for linear differential equations has gained prominence since the appearance of two fundamental monographs due to Dalecki\v{\i} and Kre\v{\i}n \cite{Da.Kr.1974} and Massera and Sch\"{a}ffer \cite{Ma.Sc.1966}.
-These were followed by the important book of Coppel \cite{Co.1978} who synthesized and improved the results that existed in the literature up to 1978.
-Several important papers on this subject appeared afterward and we only mention \cite{Ap.La.Mi.Za.1993,Hu.2006,La.Po.Sc.2007,Mi.Ra.Sc.1998,Na.Pi.1998,Po.2009,Pr.Me.1985,Sa.2006,Sa.2010-1,St.2010}.
+These were followed by the book of Coppel \cite{Co.1978}, who synthesized and improved the results that existed in the literature up to 1978.
+Numerous important papers on this subject appeared afterward and we mention in particular \cite{Hu.2006,Mi.Ra.Sc.1998,Po.2006,Pr.Me.1985,Pr.Po.Pr,Sa.2006-1,Sa.2010-1}.
 We also refer to the book of Chicone and Latushkin \cite{Ch.La.1999} for important results in infinite-dimensional spaces.
 In \cite{Sa.Se.1991}, Sacker and Sell use a concept of exponential dichotomy for skew-product semiflows with the restriction that the unstable subspace is finite dimensional.
 Chow and Leiva introduce in \cite{Ch.Le.1996-1} a general concept of exponential dichotomy for linear skew-product semiflows weaker that the one used by Sacker and Sell.

-We note that all these works consider only the uniform case.
+One of the most important results in the stability theory of evolution operators is due to Datko \cite{Da.1972} which has given an integral characterization of uniform exponential stability.
+This characterization is used to obtain a necessary and sufficient condition in terms of Lyapunov functions.
+Preda and Megan extend Datko's result to uniform exponential dichotomy \cite{Pr.Me.1985}.
+The importance of Lyapunov functions is well-known in the study of exponential behavior of solutions of differential equations both in finite and infinite-dimensional settings (we refer to the books \cite{Ch.La.1999,Co.1978,Da.Kr.1974,Ma.Ma.2009,Mi.Sa.Ku.2003}).
+Other important Lyapunov type characterizations were obtained in \cite{Ca.Re.Sh.2007,Ha.2001,Me.Bu.1992}.